0xBl1tz/IP-Checker/README.md

 10.10.10.10
 ```

-⚠️ One IP per line — no headers required.
+⚠️ One IP per line — no header required.

 ---